 The Rookery Nook and Brontë Parsonage is located opposite the Bronte’s church.
 You couldn’t get closer to the real Bronte experience than this beautiful, quaint little apartment, which has a 10/10 rating on TripAdvisor!

-Haworth doesn’t feel very suitable for visitors with accessibility needs.
+Haworth isn’t brilliant for visitors with accessibility needs.
 Here’s why:

-- The walk up from Haworth Station to the village and onward to the Bronte Sisters home is steep and cobble-stoned.
+- The walk up from Haworth Station to the village and onward to the Bronte Sisters’ home is very steep and cobble-stoned.
 In wet conditions, the cobbles are very slippery!

-- The Bronte Parsonage is lovely to visit, but it’s an old property with lots of stairs and no ramps or wheelchair access.
+- The Bronte Parsonage is absolutely lovely to visit, but it’s listed Georgian property with lots of stairs and no ramps or wheelchair access.
 There’s no wheelchair access to the first (upper) floor, but the museum is wheelchair accessible.